darylmatuszak/auxfigs/README.md

 ### SOURCE CONTROL OR SYNC METHOD FOR CONFIGURATIONS

-Since auxfigs loosely couples a tool's main configuration to an auxiliary configuration, further action is not required when the auxiliary config changes.
+Since auxfigs loosely couples a tool's main configuration to an auxiliary configuration, further action is not required when the auxiliary config (.aux file) changes.

 Changes to the auxiliary configs still need to be propagated across hosts however.
 How this is accomplished is intentionally left open.
 It could be copying files by thumb drive, rsync, Dropbox , or something else.